 Your doctor will probably prescribe medication to help.
 If your iron levels are low, increasing iron intake can be effective.
 You may also find that massaging your legs, doing relaxation exercises, taking a bath before bedtime or applying hot and cold compresses to your legs improves symptoms.
 See also Restless Legs Syndrome (RLS).

-Insomnia: difficulty in falling asleep or staying asleep can be caused by the symptoms of ‘off’ periods, such as rigidity (stiffness) and tremor (shaking), or by anxiety, depression or panic attacks.
+Insomnia – Difficulty in falling asleep or staying asleep can sometimes be caused by the symptoms of ‘off’ periods, such as rigidity (stiffness) and tremor (shaking), or by anxiety, depression or panic attacks.

 If difficulty sleeping is caused by ‘off’ periods during the night, medication may be altered to include dopaminergic drugs or controlled release levodopa.
 Psychological approaches such as counselling can also be helpful and may provide more long-term solutions by helping you to alter your habits, routines and better manage insomnia.

-Anxiety, depression or panic attacks: anxiety, depression, panic attacks and other psychological problems, including dementia, can disturb sleep.
+Anxiety, depression – Anxiety, depression, panic attacks and other psychological problems can disturb sleep.

 Lack of sleep also tends to make such problems worse so it is important to discuss these with your doctor or Parkinson’s nurse if you have one.
 There are various medications that can help as well as psychological approaches such as counselling.

-Sleep apnoea (sleep-disordered breathing) - Sleep apnoea, also known as sleep-disordered breathing (SDB), means that a person stops breathing for a short-period, usually a few seconds.
+Sleep apnoea (sleep-disordered breathing) – Sleep apnoea, also known as sleep-disordered breathing (SDB), means that a person stops breathing for a short-period, usually a few seconds.
 Typically, this is accompanied by loud snoring or choking noises which disturb sleep.
-This disorder is not typical of Parkinson’s and occurs frequently in the general population as well.
+This disorder occurs frequently in people with Parkinson's and in the general population as well.

 If you or your bed partner notices any symptoms, you should speak to your doctor so that a proper diagnosis can be made and effective treatment put in place.

-Excessive daytime sleepiness (EDS) - excessive daytime sleepiness (EDS) may cause you to fall asleep or doze frequently during normal waking hours.
+Excessive daytime sleepiness (EDS) and sleep attacks (SA) may cause you to fall asleep or doze frequently during normal waking hours.
 In extreme cases, sleep may overcome you with no warning.
-This can be caused by Parkinson’s medications, particularly if multiple medications are taken as the condition progresses, or when a particular medication dosage is first increased.
+This can be caused by Parkinson’s medications, but EDS occurs as part of Parkinson's, and more often as Parkinson's progresses

 EDS can also happen if you are not getting enough sleep at night, but at the same time, sleeping during the day which can disrupt night-time sleep patterns.
 It is important to talk to your doctor if you feel excessively sleepy during the day.
 He or she may adjust your medication or suggest other strategies to help.